Nagashree-1030/Nagashree-1030/README.md

 Architected an automated workflow that transformed a process requiring approximately **26 days of engineering effort into a minutes-long workflow**.

-The initiative significantly reduced manual effort and demonstrated how operational processes can be redesigned through engineering rather than simply optimized manually.
+This significantly reduced manual effort and demonstrated how operational processes can be redesigned through engineering.

 </td>